 - Information you provide to us – by filling in forms on our website or by entering into a contract with us, or by correspondence with us by email, letter, phone or other methods, which includes data provided by you by registering to use our website, or by subscribing for newsletters or other information services, or by joining our web forum, or by placing a request for services, and when reporting a problem with our site, or otherwise contacting us.

-- Personally Identifiable Information (PII) – the information you give us may include; your name, address, email address, IP address, phone number, together with financial and credit card information.
-All of which is PII and subject to the JERSEY-GDPR.
+- Personal Data – the information you give us may include; your name, date of birth, nationality, passport information, address(es), email address(es), IP address, phone number(s), family related or work-related information together with financial and credit card information.
+All of which is Personal Data and subject to the JGDPR.